What is shared value?

 Shared value is not philanthropy or sustainability, but a new way to achieve economic success.-Michael E. Porter and Mark R. Kramer

 The Shared Value Initiative is a global platform for leaders seeking to solve societal challenges through business solutions and help companies fulfill a purpose beyond profits alone.
 The Shared Value Africa Initiative (SVAI), Africa’s most powerful Shared Value business network, enables businesses to collaborate and form partnerships across borderlines to drive collective social impact at scale.
-Shared Value Initiative and FSG recently have launched a guidebook, The Purpose Playbook, to help companies better understand what it means to become a purpose-led organization.
+Shared Value Initiative and FSG recently launched a guidebook, The Purpose Playbook, to help companies better understand what it means to become a purpose-led organization.
 With this approach, businesses transform their corporate purpose into a business strategy that creates a lasting, scalable impact for both society and business.

 What is Creating Shared Value (CSV)?

-1) Reconceiving products and markets
+1) Innovating products and exploring new markets,

 (Image credit: Profitable Good)

-ESG vs Shared Measurement
+ESG vs. Shared Measurement

 This article is not designed for external reporting.
 Instead, the main focus is to provide business and social impact results to internal management.

-Lack of Measurement Framework
+Challenges- Lack of Measurement Framework

-While many early adopters have been starting to build an internal approach to the shared value, it is still lacks measurement standards.
+While many early adopters have been starting to build an internal approach to the shared value, it still lacks measurement standards.

-If companies are not measuring the their shared value by connecting social and business results, they can miss important opportunities for innovation, growth, and social impact at scale.
+If companies are not measuring their shared value by connecting social and business results, they can miss important opportunities for innovation, growth, and social impact at scale.
 "Measuring Shared Value" is an integrated business strategy with social strategy.